Financial Planning - Fees

 Each graduating student is required to pay this fee, without regard to commencement participation.
 The fee will appear on the student's account at the time the application for graduation has been submitted.
 In addition, students who participate in commencement will be required to purchase regalia through the bookstore.

-The first transcript is issued without charge.
-The fee is charged for all subsequently issued transcripts.
+The first official transcript is issued without charge.
+The fee is charged for all subsequently issued official transcripts.

 Auto Registration $25